mikebrady/shairport-sync/CAR INSTALL.md

 If you are updating an existing installation, please refer to the [updating](#updating) section below.

-In this example, a Raspberry Pi Zero 2 W and a Pimoroni PHAT DAC are used.
+In this example, a Raspberry Pi Zero with WiFi and a Pimoroni PHAT DAC are used.
 Shairport Sync will be built for AirPlay 2 operation, but you can build it for "classic" AirPlay (aka AirPlay 1) operation if you prefer.
-A Pi Zero W is powerful enough for classic AirPlay.

 Please note that some of the details of setting up networks are specific to the version of Linux used.